 “What is your project doing to address accessibility for people with disabilities?”

 The Chronicle of Higher Education has an interesting piece on accessibility and DH.
 The thoughtful piece focuses on physical disabilities.
-I am eager to disrupt discussions of accessibility that remain solely inside the boundaries of physical disabilities.
-I would like to see us include all disabilities and see us expand our culture of access so […]
+I am eager to disrupt discussions of accessibility that remain […]